FIDJ: Florida Adult Day Care Center Abuse, Neglect, and Wrongful Death Lawyers

 There are over 400 adult day care centers throughout Florida.

-I’m not sure if I have an adult day care center abuse or neglect case.
+I’m not sure if I have a Florida adult day care center abuse or neglect case.
 Can I speak with an attorney at FIDJ?

 Absolutely.
 You can and should reach out to us if you have any concerns or suspicions regarding adult day care center abuse or neglect.
 Our experienced attorneys are available to evaluate your situation and provide guidance on a path forward.

 I cannot afford a lawyer.
-Can I still hire you to sue an adult day care center?
+Can I still hire you to sue a Florida adult day care center?

 Yes.
 The experienced adult day care center injury attorneys at FIDJ work on a contingency fee basis.
 That means, we only get paid if there is a monetary recovery associated with your case.